jdetch/wdi_4_rails_lab_hipchat_api/README.md

 ## Step Two

-Replace the "Target" text input with a dropdown containing the mention names of everyone currently in the WDI off-topic channel.
+Replace the "Target" text input with a dropdown containing the mention names of everyone currently in the PokeChat channel.

 ## Step Three